 The inevitability of crises puts a premium on experience.
 Bernanke and Alan Greenspan showed that there are other ways to lead the Fed.
 But the path that Summers traveled, like that of Corrigan, is a more traditional one, namely by working for a time as understudy to a master craftsman.

 Corrigan, a career Federal Reserve employee, apprenticed to Paul Volcker.
 The two met in 1975 when Volcker was president of the Federal Reserve Bank of New York and Corrigan a vice president.
 After Volcker became Fed chairman, in 1979, Corrigan served briefly as his special assistant, overseeing the aftermath of the Hunt bothers; unsuccessful 1980 attempt to corner the silver market, before becoming president of the Federal Reserve Bank of Minneapolis.
-From there he oversaw the rescue of Drysdale Securities, in 1982,and Continental Illinois National Bank and Trust Co., the nation’s seventh largest bank, in 1984, before returning to head the New York Fed, in 1985.
+From there he oversaw the rescue of Drysdale Securities and Lombard-Wall, Inc., in 1982,and Continental Illinois National Bank and Trust Co., the nation’s seventh largest bank, in 1984, before returning to head the New York Fed, in 1985.
 He staunched potential panic in October 1987, when the Dow Jones Industrial average lost nearly 23 percent in a single day.

 Summers, a Harvard University economist, served as an assistant to former Goldman Sachs co-chair Robert Rubin in the days before the Clinton administration took office, devising details of the of the budget agreement of 1993.
 He then signed on as Undersecretary for International Economic Affairs in Secretary Lloyd Bentsen’s Treasury Department, and advanced to Deputy Secretary when National Economic council director Rubin replaced Bentsen.
 He was deeply involved in the serial financial crises of the 1990s: Mexico, in 1994, the Asia economies, in 1997, and Russia, in 1998.
 Between 1998 and 2001, he, Rubin and Alan Greenspan presided over the climactic phase of the vast deregulation of the US financial industry that had begun twenty-five years before under Richard Nixon.
 When Summers returned to Washington in 2009 as director of the National Economic Council for President Obama, he played a key role in the decision to keep the US auto industry afloat.